tomasholderness/PyRaster/README.md

 ##About
 PyRaster provides two elements:

-1. RasterIO module
+1. PyRaster module (RasterIO Class)

   The aim of the module is to provide a high-level API for Python software to process large suites of geospatial rasters, with a particular focus on satellite imagery.

-  The RasterIO module uses the Geospatial Data Abstraction Library ([GDAL](http://gdal.org)) to read and write images and their geospatial metadata to and from NumPy arrays.
+  The RasterIO class uses the Geospatial Data Abstraction Library ([GDAL](http://gdal.org)) to read and write images and their geospatial metadata to and from NumPy arrays.

 2. Scripts